SauceFoong/ezs-oauth/README.md

 ### Step 2: Install dependencies

+Go to directory of the app in terminal/cmd type commands:

 ```
 composer install
 npm install
 ```

-### Step 3: Insert Environment Variables into .env file in root directory
+### Step 3: Insert Environment Variables

+Create an .env file in root directory and insert the values below:
-Let me know if you need the values or you may create your own
+(Let me know if you need the values or you may create your own)

 ```
 APP_NAME=Laravel